oclipa/javascript-cheat-sheet/README.md

 **[`findIndex()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex)**

 * Returns the index of the **first** element in an array that matches the testing function.
+* This method does not mutate the array.

 ```javascript
 const array1 = [5, 12, 8, 130, 44];